Programmes

 This programme is funded by the European Union.

-Photo: Members of the Kurdish minority in Turkey.
-Saeed was just 23 years-old and had been the sole breadwinner in his family.
+Members of the Kurdish minority in Türkiye.
+Saeed was just 23 years old and had been the sole breadwinner in his family.
 He was a Yazidi Kurd – a religious minority group.
 He was killed trying to return to his village in Iraq’s north-west region to help others who weren’t able to flee soon after it had come under attack by troops from the militant group, ISIL (the Islamic State in Iraq and Levant).
-His widow, Khalil, is struggling to look after her three young children, the youngest just four months old, and shares one room with 16 members from her extended family in a bare, unheated building that once served as a military barracks in a desolate coal mining area in Şırnak province, south-eastern Turkey.
+His widow, Khalil, is struggling to look after her three young children, the youngest just four months old, and shares one room with 16 members of her extended family in a bare, unheated building that once served as a military barracks in a desolate coal mining area in Şırnak province, south-eastern Türkiye.
 Credit: Caroline Gluck/EU/ECHO.
 Published on Flickr under Attribution-NonCommercial-NoDerivs 2.0 Generic Creative Commons License (CC BY-NC-ND 2.0).